Easiest Medical Schools to Get Into

 Acceptance Rate: 1%

-The College of Medicine at the University of Tennessee Health Science Center in Memphis strives to make a positive impact on the health of the state and beyond by implementing education, research, and community service.
+The College of Medicine at the University of Tennessee Health Science Center in Memphis is dedicated to fostering a society that is both healthier and happier.
+They achieve this by delivering outstanding medical education, pushing the boundaries of scientific knowledge through research, and actively engaging with and serving our community.
 The College of Medicine aims to provide the best staff and facilities for an educational, research-focused environment.

 Online Programs That Might Interest You